-Prior to an appointment with the gynecologist, it is important to preserve the natural vaginal flora for the doctor to objectively assess your health condition and for smear test results to be adequate.
+Before an appointment with the gynecologist, it is important to preserve the natural vaginal flora.
+This helps the health care provider make an objective assessment and ensures Pap smear test results are accurate.

-Seemingly harmless contraceptive gels and suppositories can adversely affect the test results.
+Contraceptive gels and suppositories can skew the test results.

-They sometimes contain substances that cause redness and itching, which can be mistaken for symptoms of disease by the doctor.
+They sometimes contain substances that can cause redness and itching, which can also be mistaken for symptoms of disease by the health care provider.

-It is recommended that you refrain from using these products 24−48 hours before the exam, so that the results are as accurate as possible.
+Medical professionals recommend avoiding using these products 24−48 hours before the exam so that the results are as accurate as possible.

-That is because the sperm’s alkaline pH affects the vaginal acidic pH and flora, distorting the results of smear tests, including the Pap smear.
+Sperm’s alkaline pH affects the vaginal acidic pH and flora, distorting the results of Pap smear tests.

-It is better to postpone having sex with a condom since friction can slightly traumatize the mucosa or cause inflammation, which sometimes leads to diagnostic errors.
+Sex with a condom can also slightly disrupt the mucosa or cause inflammation from friction, which sometimes leads to diagnostic errors.

 Using a lubricant is also not recommended.

-When planning a pelvic exam, the best option is to refrain from having sex 24−48 hours before the appointment.
+The best option is to refrain from having sex 24−48 hours before a pelvic exam.

-One wants to feel confident and comfortable when visiting a doctor such as a gynecologist.
+It’s normal to want to feel confident and comfortable when visiting a health care provider such as a gynecologist.

-Many women are too scrupulous about their intimate hygiene prior to the appointment, but excessive thoroughness may adversely affect the examination and the smear test results.
+Some people go overboard with their intimate hygiene before the appointment, and excessive thoroughness can adversely affect the examination and Pap smear test results.

-During the exam, the doctor pays attention to the nature, color, smell, and amount of vaginal discharge, among other things.
+During the exam, the health care provider pays attention to the nature, color, smell, and amount of vaginal discharge, among other things.

-Changes in these parameters can be indicative of a disease.
+Changes in these parameters can be indicative of a health issue.

 In some cases, menstrual blood in the vagina makes it difficult to examine the internal organs.

-However, doctors recommend coming in for a pelvic exam during menstruation specifically if the flow has become too heavy (when you need to change your pad every 1–2 hours) or the period has come unexpectedly.
+However, health care providers recommend coming in for a pelvic exam during menstruation specifically if the flow has become too heavy (when the pad needs to be changed every one to two hours) or a period has come unexpectedly.

-If you plan to have an intrauterine device inserted, you should also visit a gynecologist while on your period.
+For people who are planning to have an intrauterine device inserted, gynecologists often recommend scheduling the appointment for a time when they will be on their period.
 During this time, the procedure is usually less painful.

-If preparing for an appointment, act naturally and do what's most comfortable for you personally.
+When preparing for an appointment, you’re free to do whatever is most comfortable for you personally.

 Intestinal gas formation is a natural process of the human body.
-During a pelvic exam, the doctor will press on the stomach, which may sometimes lead to an embarrassing situation.
+During a pelvic exam, the health care provider will press on the stomach, which may sometimes lead to gas.

-Don't be ashamed.
-This is absolutely normal and part of a doctor's daily routine.
+This is absolutely normal and part of a health care provider’s daily routine.

-These are legumes, dairy, grains, bread, some vegetables (Brussels sprouts, cauliflower, broccoli, asparagus), fruit (apples, peaches, pears, prunes), onions, sweets, and chewing gum.
+Some common gassy foods include legumes, dairy, grains, Brussels sprouts, cauliflower, broccoli, asparagus, apples, peaches, pears, prunes, onions, candy, and chewing gum.

-Continuous gas formation and bloating may be a symptom of ovarian disorders, which is why you should tell the gynecologist about it.
+Continuous gas formation and bloating may be a symptom of ovarian disorders, so be sure to tell the gynecologist about it.